nagasella/esa/README.md

 table.add_component<velocity>(VELOCITY);
 ```

-The template parameter is the type of the component, while the argument of the function is the [unique tag](#tags-and-updaters) of the component (which is also used to retrieve the component for each entity).
-Out of all the components available in an entity table, each entity will only own some of them: as a consequence, some of the array elements will remain _empty_ (which means some memory is being wasted there).
-There are different ways to address this: one is to use more than one entity table, and keep in the same table only entities that share most components; the other is to use [indexed components](#indexed-components-and-index-updaters) which are discussed in the advanced part of the tutorial (so for now don't worry about that).
-In general though, don't try to optimize everything from the beginning, stick to one table and regular components until you really hit some limitations.
+The template parameter is the type of the component, while the argument of the function is the [unique tag](#tags-and-updaters) to assign to the component (which is also used to retrieve the component for each entity).
 Components can be of any data type, both simple (`int`, `bool`, ...) or complex (`struct`, ... but they should always provide one constructor that does not take any arguments).
 More than one component with the same data type is allowed; however, each component needs to be identified by a unique integer index, called [tag](#tags-and-updaters).
 Such index should be between `0` and the maximum number of components allowed for the table (as explained in the [previous section](#entity-tables)).
 ESA also offers [a couple of custom components](#appendix-b-esa-helper-components) developed for memory efficiency.

 ## Entity lifecycle